 Contact the Aretsky Law Group, P.C., Today

 Do you think that parental alienation is adversely affecting your relationship with your child?
 Is your ex failing to comply with custody orders?
 At the Aretsky Law Group, P.C, our attorneys have the experience and the resources for assisting you with your parental alienation situation.
-Contact Aretsky Law Group, P.C. by calling 1-800-537-4154 to discuss your case and schedule a free consultation at our Middletown, N.J. meeting location by appointment only.
+Contact Aretsky Law Group, P.C. by calling 1-800-537-4154 to discuss your case and schedule a Consultation at our Middletown, N.J. meeting location by appointment only.